VENI: Variational Encoder for Natural Illumination: Additional Results

 \section{Additional Results}

 We present additional qualitative results for our model.
-Figures~\ref{fig:interpolation_optimized} and~\ref{fig:interpolation_ae} show interpolations using latent optimization and the autoencoder pass for the reconstructions.
+Figures~\ref{fig:interpolation_optimized} and~\ref{fig:interpolation_ae} demonstrate interpolations using latent optimization and the autoencoder pass for the reconstructions.
 Figure~\ref{fig:reconstruction_quality} shows a comparison of the quality of reconstructions between RENI++ and our model.
 For our model, we present reconstructions obtained using the autoencoder pass and direct latent optimization.
 This figure corresponds to Table~\ref{tab:reconstruction}.
+We also include an application of our model in Figure~\ref{fig:suppl_inverse}, which shows an inverse rendering optimization over an increasing Blinn-Phong specular term $K_s$ from $0$ to $1$.
 Figures~\ref{fig:ablations_27},~\ref{fig:ablations_147} and~\ref{fig:ablations_300} show image reconstructions using the autoencoder pass for ablations of our model, corresponding to Table~\ref{tab:various_ablations}.
-Figure~\ref{fig:uniquenes_large} shows additional examples following Figure~\ref{fig:uniqueness}.
-It shows interpolations between latent codes optimized to the same GT image.
+Figure~\ref{fig:uniquenes_large} includes additional examples following Figure~\ref{fig:uniqueness}, showing interpolations between latent codes optimized to the same GT image.